BookGen/FellStyle/README.md

 PDF styles are designed for use with XeLaTeX ( the BookGen default ).

+Requires the following additional TeX packages to be installed on your system :
++ `ifmtarg`
++ `soul`

+## Custom Info

+`details` can be used to provide extended details about the publication of a work; for example, an extended copyright statement.

 ### Fonts ( for PDF )

 Both PDF styles require the [IM Fell](https://iginomarini.com/fell/the-revival-fonts/) fonts. ( At time of writing, the IM Fell website is having issues, so hereʼs a direct download link : <https://web.archive.org/web/20190406165622/http://iginomarini.com/fell/wp-content/uploads/IMFellTypesClass.zip>. )